 Stuffed Tomatoes Recipe for Cambodian Tomates Farcies

-Our stuffed tomatoes recipe makes Cambodian tomates farcies, a culinary remnant of the French colonial period when Cambodia was a French protectorate and part of Indochina, along with Vietnam and Laos.
+Our stuffed tomatoes recipe for Cambodian tomates farcies, a culinary remnant of the French colonial period when Cambodia was a French protectorate and part of Indochina, along with Vietnam and Laos.

 Another of our best vegetable side dishes, and one of our best tomato recipes, this is my take on the much-loved Cambodian classic of French origin called ‘tomates farcies’, a dish of plump sweet red tomatoes stuffed with savoury minced pork, garlic, onions, and mushrooms that are pan-roasted and/or oven-baked until the flavours meld together.